• Skip to content

 You at 36 weeks pregnant

-You could be excited, really tired and even a bit impatient for baby to arrive.
+You could be excited, very tired and even a bit impatient for your baby to arrive.

-If your baby’s head has ‘engaged’ (entered the pelvic cavity), you might be feeling more pressure lower down in your pelvis.
-You might even feel baby’s head putting pressure on your cervix, which can be quite uncomfortable.
+If your baby’s head has ‘engaged’ (moved down into your pelvis), you might be feeling more pressure lower down in your pelvis.
+You might even feel your baby’s head putting pressure on your cervix, which can be quite uncomfortable.
 You’ll probably need to go to the toilet even more often.

 The good news is that as your baby moves downwards, it does tend to get a bit easier for you to breathe.